Setting Up Postal as an SMTP Server

 ---|---|---|---|

-- This means bounces for emails sent from
+It means bounces for emails sent from mailout.example.com

 Record Type | Host | Value |